varnerlab/CHEME-1800-Computing-Book/_sources/unit-4-decisions/mdp.md

 \end{bmatrix}
 $$

 shown in ({numref}`fig-discrete-markov-model`).
-The transition matrix admits a stationary (non-periodic) solution.
+This transition matrix admits a stationary (non-periodic) solution.
 As the number of iterations $n$ becomes large the system state converges to a stationary distribution $\pi$.
 Thus, regardless of the starting state of this Markov chain, the long-term behavior is given by the stationary distribution $\pi$.

+Develop a script to compute the stationary distribution $\pi$:

 ```julia
 # load package -